arsha14/LendIt/README.md

 ### A lending platform that bridges the gap between lenders and borrowers.

 LendIt is a web application developed using the Django framework.
-Through lend it one can find people around who wish to lend out things.
-One can also add things he/she is willing to lend out for others to borrow.
+Through LendIt, one can find people around who wish to lend out things.
+One can also add things they are willing to lend out for others to borrow.

 **It is designed to facilitate sharing of mostly reusable commodities such as books, movies or games.**